nunogrl/nunogrl/content/nciansible.rst

-Title: nci-ansible-ui
+:Title: nci-ansible-ui
-Date: 2019-08-25 22:28
+:Date: 2019-08-25 22:28
-Category: devops
+:Category: devops
-Tags: Technology
+:Tags: Technology
-Slug: ansible-deploy-using-node
+:Slug: ansible-deploy-using-node
-Authors: Nuno Leitao
+:Authors: Nuno Leitao
+:Image: nci-ansible-ui2
-Summary: CI/CD with ...
+:Summary: CI/CD with ...
 Node?!😱😱

 This is to expressn an idea that has been growing for a while now.